0xnohan/Kernel/README.md

 # Kernel

-**Kernel** is an implementation of a blockchain in Python.
+**Kernel** is a simplified implementation of a blockchain in Python, complete with a build-in explorer.
 This project is directly inspired by the consensus mechanism and chain structure of **Bitcoin**.
 The consensus is based on the **Proof-of-Work algorithm**, where miners must solve complex cryptographic problems to validate new blocks and add them to the chain.
 The validation process uses the SHA-256 function to ensure the integrity of each block's data.
 Each block contains a hash of the previous block, creating a secure and immutable chain of blocks.

 By adopting this mechanism, my project simulates adding transactions to a block, finding the correct "nonce" to solve the cryptographic problem, and managing consensus through a local network of actors.
-However, this is a prototype for now, with minimal security and is currently not resistant to attacks.
+However, this is a prototype with minimal security and is currently not resistant to attacks.
 The primary goal is to faithfully replicate the functioning of a blockchain.

-This project come from a deep interest in the world of cryptocurrencies and blockchain technology over the past 7 years.
-It is the logical continuation of numerous projects and learning experiences I have undertaken in this field.
-This project is not entirely my own work, as I do not possess the necessary skills to implement certain blockchain mechanisms myself, particularly complex cryptographic principles (e.g., elliptic curve functions, opcodes, and Merkle tree-related functions).

 ## 📝 Table of Contents